flecsi/flecsi/doc/sphinx/src/team.rst

-      has published papers evaluating mesoscale ocean large-eddy simulation models by employing spectral transfer analysis, determining the limits of fractal extrapolation of the mean solar magnetic flux, investigating the small scale dynamo in convective, radiative magnetohydrodynamics, and several papers on using mathematical closures for large eddy simulations.
+      has published papers evaluating mesoscale ocean large-eddy simulation models by employing spectral transfer analysis, determining the limits of fractal extrapolation of the mean solar magnetic flux, and investigating the small scale dynamo in convective, radiative magnetohydrodynamics, as well as several papers on using mathematical closures for large eddy simulations.

       Jonathan has been involved in using Legion task-based parallelism